Why Images Still Dominate Web Performance

 </picture>

-- AVIF → WebP → JPEG fallback
+This enables AVIF → WebP → JPEG fallback with zero JavaScript, full cache compatibility, and SEO-safe behavior.

-When <picture> Is Overkill
+When <picture> is overkill

 For most content images, a well-configured <img> with srcset and sizes is sufficient.
+Complexity is not a performance strategy.

 4. Browser Intelligence: Let It Do the Work